homostellaris/clean-code-smells-and-heuristics/_general/g14-feature-envy.md

 }
 ```

-The `caluclateWeeklyPay` method reaches into the `HourlyEmployee` object to get the data on which it operates.
+The `calculateWeeklyPay` method reaches into the `HourlyEmployee` object to get the data on which it operates.
 The `calculateWeeklyPay` method *envies* the scope of the `HourlyEmployee`.
 It "wishes" that it could be inside `HourlyEmployee`.